Skip to main content

 Excessive humidity can damage equipment and shorten the lifespan of electronic circuits.
 TPS devices support various humidity sensors, including humidity-measuring Tibbits, Tibbo Cable Probes (I2C interface), Tibbo-made and third-party Modbus sensors, and Single-wire devices.
 The AppBlocks platform simplifies integrating humidity monitoring into applications with intuitive configuration screens and high-level building blocks.

-Flooding / Leakage detection
+Flooding / Leakage Detection

 Complex cooling systems installed throughout data centers may require monitoring for leaks—Tibbo Project System devices interface to Tibbo-supplied Modbus leakage/flooding detectors and third-party sensors.